 The course also includes a bunch of quizzes, worksheets, spreadsheets, and checklists, along with an exclusive forum so that you can learn from and network with fellow students.

 If you’re interested in learning more, sign up at affordanything.com/viplist.
-Enrollment opens again the week of September 23-27!
+You’ll be the first to know when enrollment opens again!